 Below is a list of questions relating to Carlisle House, Lincoln House and Richmond House in Preston.

-No. The blocks are owned and managed by Onward Homes, a Manchester based housing association and registered provider.
+No. The blocks are owned and managed by Onward Homes, a North West-based housing association and registered provider.

 There are 60 flats in each block so a total of 180 flats across the whole site.

 Is the cladding on these flats the same type as that used on Grenfell Tower?

 No. The cladding used at Grenfell was a material known as Aluminium Composite Material (ACM).
 The cladding material used on these blocks is a different material known as High Pressure Laminate (HPL).

 Was HPL cladding known to be a potentially dangerous type of cladding?